GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 ## Database Properties

-Connection details for the backing database for the service broker
+Connection details for the backing database for the service broker.

 You can configure the following environment variables: